aykatpatal/Obstacle-Avoidance-Dynamic-Environments/README.md

 # Obstacle-Avoidance-Dynamic-Environments
 State Lattice Planner for maneuvering through dynamic environments.

 Run main.m to see state lattice planners avoiding a dynamic obstacle.
+Run main_with_head_on_collision.m to see state lattice planners avoiding a dynamic obstacle.
 1.Dynamic obstacle avoidance by controlling velocity

 [![Watch the video](https://github.com/aykatpatal/Obstacle-Avoidance-Dynamic-Environments/blob/master/hqdefault.jpg)](https://youtu.be/_eP7TIjUnO8)